anasfkhan81/chamuca/README.md

 | Synonyms | |
 | Grammar | |

-# Languages we have covered or plan to cover
+# Update: Languages we have covered or plan to cover
 ### Hindi/Urdu
 ### Punjabi
 ### Assamese